kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_photo_maps.md

 The Photo Maps tool can be used to convert a photo into a map.
-It's essential to always carry a physical map as a backup and validate Trail Sense's accuracy.
+It's essential to always carry a physical map as a backup and validate Ocean Sense's accuracy.
 Photo Maps complements other map apps and physical maps, serving as a convenient way to convert photos into maps rather than a replacement for them.

 ## Creating a map
 To create a map, you have three options: take a photo of an existing map, import a file, or generate a blank map.